donet-server/donet/docs/01-Introduction.md

 <br>

-DoNet can be configured to serve as all these roles under one process, which is handy for development on your local machine.
-For a production environment, many instances of DoNet can be running on different machines and configured to serve as one component each.
+DoNet can be configured to serve as all these roles under one daemon, which is handy for development on your local machine.
+For a production environment, many instances of DoNet can be running on different machines and configured to serve as one service each.
-This configuration would be in a .par file that the DoNet process would read on startup.
+This configuration would be in a **.toml file** that the DoNet daemon would read on startup.

 <br>